 The people trying to extract this information may use it to access your accounts and withdraw money, or attempt to open new accounts using your information.

 Secure Sockets Layer (SSL) is the leading security protocol on the Internet.
-The protocol allows client/server applications to communicate in a way that is designed to prevent eavesdropping, tampering, or message forgery.
+The protocol allows client/server applications to communicate in a way that is designed to help prevent eavesdropping, tampering, or message forgery.
 SSL works by using a private key to encrypt data that is transferred over the SSL connection.
 Both Netscape Navigator and Internet Explorer support SSL, and many Web sites including tcboregon.com, use the protocol to obtain confidential user information.
 By convention, URLs that require an SSL connection start with https: instead of http:.

 As an added security measure, The Commerce Bank of Oregon will never use pop-ups to solicit personal information.
 If you encounter a pop-up from The Commerce Bank of Oregon asking for personal information, please contact The Commerce Bank of Oregon Customer Service at (503) 548-1000 (Mon.-Friday. from 8 a.m. to 5 p.m.
 PST).